OneSparse/OneSparse/README.md

 Like the JSON/JSONB types did for unstructured data, OneSparse makes dense and sparse matrices and vectors fully native Postgres types.
-OneSparse supports optimized, parallel matrix mulitplication and other operations like reduction, selection, assignment, extraction, elementwise union, and intersection.
-These methods can be used for both traditional numeric algebraic computing, or sparse graph analytics over adjecency and incidence matrices.
+OneSparse supports optimized, parallel matrix multiplication and other operations like reduction, selection, assignment, extraction, elementwise union, and intersection.
+These methods can be used for both traditional numeric algebraic computing, or sparse graph analytics over adjacency and incidence matrices.

 Like numpy and scipy did for Python, OneSparse transforms Postgres into a powerful framework for linear algebra and its infinite industry